cmusatyalab/gabriel/design/README.md

 the head of the queue.

 Many applications will only need a single cognitive engine.
 Our server code runs workflows like this as a single Python program.
-A WebSocket server is run in the main process, and the cognitive engine is run in a separate process using Python's multiprocessing module.
+A server is run in the main process, and the cognitive engine is run in a separate process using Python's multiprocessing module.
 Inter-process communication is done using the multiprocessing module's Pipe function.
-For workloads that require multiple cognitive engines (such as the one depicted below, the WebSocket server is run as a standalone Python program and each cognitive engine is run as a separate program.
-The programs communicate with each other using [ZeroMQ](https://zeromq.org/).
+For workloads that require multiple cognitive engines (such as the one depicted below, the server is run as a standalone Python program and each cognitive engine is run as a separate program.
+The programs communicate with each other over [gRPC](https://grpc.io/).

 ![Architecture](architecture.png)

 We have developed client libraries for Python and Android.
-These include networking componenets that communicate with our server code using WebSockets.
+These include networking components that communicate with our server code: the Python library supports gRPC, WebSocket, and ZeroMQ, while the Android library currently supports WebSocket only.
 The libraries also contain functions to capture images with a camera and transmit the latest frame whenever a token is available.
 The Python library uses [OpenCV](https://opencv.org) to capture images while the Android library uses [CameraX](https://developer.android.com/training/camerax).